William MacDonald (New Zealand politician): Early life

-MacDonald was born in Victoria in 1862.
+MacDonald was born in Meningwort.
+Victoria in 1862 and was a noted horseman in his youth.
 He emigrated to Poverty Bay in New Zealand in 1882 where he became a pastoralist.
-Several years after arriving in New Zealand he became manager of the Bank of New Zealand estates at Gisborne in 1887, a position which he occupied until 1902.
+He worked in shepherding for several years and then became overseer of Ngatapa station.
+He then managed land at Papatu before doing likewise at two properties owned by Alexander Creighton Arthur at Matawhero and Whatatutu.
+In 1887 he became manager of the Bank of New Zealand estates at Gisborne, a position which he occupied until 1902.
 Also during this period he conducted a large amount of agricultural development work, clearing 70,000 acres of bush into farmland.
-He also managed several sheep stations during his career.
+He also managed several sheep stations during his career such as at Tokomaru Bay and Lorne station (the latter of which he owned).

+His political career began in local politics.
+He served as a member of the Waiapu County Council, Tokomaru Harbour Board and Waiapu Hospital Board, and was later the first chairman of Waikohu County Council.

 Member of Parliament

 He was Member of the House of Representatives for the Bay of Plenty from 1908 to 1920.
 Unlike most of his Liberal Party colleagues MacDonald was a freeholder in regards to land ownership.
 He rose rapidly through the ranks and in 1910 he became senior party whip.
 He served as Minister of Public Works and Minister of Native Affairs in the short lived 1912 cabinet of Thomas Mackenzie.
 He also served in the wartime (1915–19) National cabinet as Minister of Agriculture, Minister of Mines and Minister in Charge of the Legislative, Public Buildings, Inspection of Machinery, State Fire and Accident Insurance Departments.

 In 1919 MacDonald deputised several times for Sir Joseph Ward while he was overseas.
 On one such occasion in May he called a caucus meeting to discuss the coalition between the Liberal and Reform parties where a majority of members voted in favour of ending the arrangement upon Ward's return.
 MacDonald was himself unsure the correct decision was reached and he cabled Ward for his opinion, who agreed with the consensus in the caucus.
-Consequently, MacDonald worked with his colleagues (particularly George Warren Russell and Thomas Wilford) to develop an updated policy manifesto for the next election.
+Consequently, MacDonald worked with his colleagues (particularly George Russell and Thomas Wilford) to develop an updated policy manifesto for the next election.
 Following Ward's failure to gain re-election to parliament at the 1919 general election, MacDonald assumed the leadership.
 A month later he was formally elected to replace him as leader of the Liberal Party unopposed.
 He filled that role until his death in 1920.